MN-AI-2019/Dialogflow-Project/Readme.md

 For group include James, Edward, Gavin, Kevin, Victor, please finish the slotfilling lab below if you haven't.
 Please create account on codesandbox.io using your github account, and download postman tool.

+For ALL:
+Under github page hello-express folder, please copy states.js to your codesandbox project, and using postman to test API.
+There are two un-finished method, please finish them.

+For Zhoujinyi, Daniel, Ben, Nathan - Please make progress of your restaurant ordering app project and we may need you to demo your project next week.

 ## Nodejs by teacher Chen
 https://github.com/MN-AI-2019/Dialogflow-Project/tree/master/nodejs